 In the latest release of UMDS version 6.7 update 1, I was pleasantly surprised to see that VMware is still putting some effort into improving this tool which is, in my opinion, underrated.

 It is not in use by every company as it solves challenges that not everyone faces:

 - Secured environment with no access to internet.
 UMDS can access its public repositories through internal web proxies and act as a sort of a gateway

 - Consolidation of updates location for environments with a large number of vCenter servers

 What’s new in UMDS 6.7 U1?

+In vSphere 6.7 Update 1 VMware removed requirements for a database to run UMDS.
 Installing and setting up a database is no longer a prerequisite and the installation procedure has been simplified.

-VMware provided close to no documentation about it and the package dependencies and versions were a total mess.
+Now it was already fairly simple to install in earlier versions, the blog linked above testifies, however installing UMDS on Linux Red Hat is a lot trickier.
+VMware provided close to no documentation about it and the packages dependencies and versions were a total mess.
 So removing this requirement will make it a lot easier to deploy UMDS on Red Hat.

 There are still requirements to meet for UMDS 6.7 Update 1: